 How to Use Deep Linking

-NOTE: Before enabling Deep Linking, refer to Operating System specific instructions for registering a custom URI.
+NOTE: Before enabling Deep Links, refer to specific instructions about the Operating System for registering a custom URI.

-NOTE: Free App Analytics has limited to no visibility on how SANs (e.g., Facebook, Instagram, Twitter, Google) handle redirects.
+NOTE: Free App Analytics has limited to no visibility on how [itg-glossary glossary-id=”3494″]SANs[/itg-glossary] (e.g., Facebook, Instagram, Twitter, Google) handle redirects.
 Advertisers should work with their SAN account manager to create and maintain associated Deep Links.

 - Ensure that Deep Links are enabled for your app.